MercCreW/CodeWars/README.md

 # CodeWars
 CodeWars
-# Here will be solutions to problems with CodeWars
+# Here will be solutions to exercise with CodeWars